kwokcb/MaterialX_Learn/pymaterialx/README.md

 editors can be used as desired.
 These can be used as is or pubiished to something like a github codespace or Google Colab.
 Currently they are not published as yet due to lack of a PyPi package for MaterialX (note that at time of writing this is in the works).

+* Utilities used for tutorials are packaged in the [mtlxutils](mtlxutils/README.md) folder.
+* Data files used for tutorials are in the [data](data) folder.
+* MaterialX code is in the [libraries](libraries) folder.
+The appropriate version can be placed here as desired.